Wildcats vs. Wildcats: Second Round Betting Trends, Record ATS, Home/Road Splits

 |141.1

-- Kentucky is 6-4 against the spread and 6-4 overall over its last 10 games.
+- Kentucky has a 6-4 record against the spread while going 6-4 overall in its past 10 games.

-- Six of Kentucky Wildcats' last 10 outings have hit the over.

-- Kansas State is 6-4 against the spread and 6-4 overall over its last 10 games.

-- Four of the Kansas State Wildcats' past 10 games have hit the over.
+- In their past 10 contests, the Kentucky Wildcats have hit the over six times.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.